emacsmirror/lithium/README.rst

 Defining a mode named ``my-mode`` creates hooks named ``my-mode-pre-entry-hook`` ``my-mode-post-entry-hook``, ``my-mode-pre-exit-hook`` and ``my-mode-post-exit-hook`` to which you can attach functionality in the usual way for Emacs hooks.

+The pre-entry hook is called before activating the mode.
+Post-entry is called after activating the mode.
+Pre-exit is called before exiting the mode.
+Post-exit is called after exiting the mode.
+If you are exiting the mode via an "exiting" command, then pre-exit is called *before* running the command, the command is run, the mode is exited, and then post-exit is called.
+If the exiting command itself happens to exit the mode as part of its operation, then the post-exit hook will be called as part of command execution as you would expect, and will not be called again, separately, as it would if the command did not itself exit the mode.

+This behavior is intended to provide clear formal semantics for mode transitions which can underlie extensions you or others may choose to layer on top of your mode.

 "Modes" or "States"?
 ====================